lsst/partition/docs/partitioner.md

 -------

-Qserv’s partitioners are implemented as standalone C++ programs (`qserv-partition` or `qserv-partition-matches`, built from `qserv/admin/dupr/` in the source tree) that separate input rows from a file (or set of files) and write them into another set of files named according to their partition numbers.
+Qserv’s partitioners are implemented as standalone C++ programs (`sph-partition` or `sph-partition-matches`) that separate input rows from one or more files and write them into another set of files named according to their partition numbers.

-`qserv-partition[-matches]` takes as input a set of CSV files, and based on a specified partition configuration, produces output CSV files (one per partition).
+`sph-partition[-matches]` takes as input a set of CSV files, and based on a specified partition configuration, produces output CSV files (one per partition).
 Each partition is called a "chunk" and contains subpartitions ("subchunks"), although a partition’s subpartitions are stored together in a file (and table).